nikolovlazar/flashcards/README.md

 When you're done with that, you can start the app locally by running `pnpm dev` and visiting [localhost:3000](http://localhost:3000).

 You'll be met with a sign in screen.
 If you did the seed data, you can sign in with `admin@admin.com` as the email and `admin` as the password.
 Otherwise, you can create an account just by typing in your email and a passport.
-The "sign in" is actually "sign in / register".
+The "sign in" is actually "sign in or register".